Nazism: Position within the political spectrum

 Hitler admired the British Empire and its colonial system as proof of Germanic superiority over "inferior" races and saw the United Kingdom as Germany's natural ally.
 He wrote in Mein Kampf: "For a long time to come there will be only two Powers in Europe with which it may be possible for Germany to conclude an alliance.
 These Powers are Great Britain and Italy."

+During World War Two, Hitler stated that he believed the Western Allies and Soviets were ideologically aligned.
+In a February 1943 letter to Mussolini, Hitler declared that the current war risked the fate of Western Civilization just as “Islam and the Mongol Conquests” had.
+“Bolshevism and plutocracy pursue the same goal”, and that “they are directed by the same force.
+Bismarck once made the statement that liberalism is the continuation of social democracy.
+The Jewish plutocracy, outwardly disguised as Anglo-Saxon, is likewise the champion of Bolshevism.
+It is therefore impossible to separate the two phenomena from one another, but rather they must be regarded as one unity.”
+Hitler had quoted the same statement from Otto von Bismarck in an earlier pre-war speech.
+Bismarck had been the chief force behind the Anti-Socialist Laws of 1878.

 Origins

 The roots of Nazism are to be found in elements of European political culture in circulation before 1914, what Joachim Fest called the "scrapheap of ideas" then prevalent.
 Martin Broszat points out:

-[A]lmost all essential elements of ...
+[A]lmost all essential elements of [...]
 Nazi ideology were to be found in the radical positions of ideological protest movements [in pre-1914 Germany].
 These were: a virulent anti-Semitism, a blood-and-soil ideology, the notion of a master race, [and] the idea of territorial acquisition and settlement in the East.
 These ideas were embedded in a popular nationalism which was vigorously anti-modernist, anti-humanist and pseudo-religious.

 Brought together, the result was an anti-intellectual and politically semi-illiterate ideology lacking cohesion, a product of mass culture which allowed its followers emotional attachment and offered a simplified and easily digestible world-view, based on a political mythology for the masses.